squidboylan/corroboy/README.md

 Corroboy unit tests can be run using `cargo test`, Travis CI also runs these same tests when a commit is pushed.

+## Controls

+The emulator controls are as follows:
+  - Arrow keys -> D-Pad
+  - Z -> A
+  - X -> B
+  - Enter -> Start
+  - Right Shift -> Select

 ## License

 Corroboy is licensed under the MIT license.
 See the `LICENSE` file in the project